-The best candle molds for beginners are sturdy silicone or metal designs with simple shapes, reliable release, and prices that fit a starter budget.
+The best candle molds for beginners are simple, easy-release molds that make first pours easier to demold, easier to center, and easier to repeat.
+In practice, that usually means medium-firm silicone or simple metal shapes with stable walls and prices that fit a starter budget.

 Silicone vs metal vs polycarbonate: best beginner candle mold material